ronen567/just-the-docs/docs/optimizations.md

 **Some Conclusions**:

 No doubt a smaller learning rate would have solved the overshoots and oscilations, making the algorithm smoothly converge.
-However, a smaller learning rate would have slowed down convergance.
+However, a smaller learning rate would have slowed down convergence.
 This is a tradeoff.
 So how smallshould the learning rate be?
 Chosing learning rate for Gradient Descent is one of the chalenges of Gradient Descent, and it normally requires some trial and error iterations to tune.
 But situation is not that bad!
-There are more variants of plain Gradient Descent which improve accelerate convergance and, most importantly, dynamically adapt the learning rate thus providing a stabilized and converging functionality.
+There are more variants of plain Gradient Descent which improve accelerate convergence and, most importantly, dynamically adapt the learning rate thus providing a stabilized and converging functionality.